timhutton/twitter-archive-parser/README.md

 - Copies used images to an output folder, to allow them to be moved to a new home.
 - Afterwards, it asks if you want to try downloading the original size images.

+## For advanced users

+The image download functionality requires the `requests` and `imagesize` modules.
+`parser.py` will offer to install these for you if you select to download images.
+But if you want to install them in advance you can use:

+    pip install -r requirements.txt

 ## TODO:
 - Likes ([#22](https://github.com/timhutton/twitter-archive-parser/issues/22)), DMs ([#6](https://github.com/timhutton/twitter-archive-parser/issues/6)), ALT-text ([#20](https://github.com/timhutton/twitter-archive-parser/issues/20)), Followers & Followings ([#70](https://github.com/timhutton/twitter-archive-parser/issues/70))